bentoml/BentoML/docs/source/advanced/building_bentos.rst

 A Bento can be built with the ``bentoml build`` command with the ``bentofile.yaml`` configuration file.
-Here's an example of that process from the `quickstart guide (https://github.com/bentoml/gallery/tree/main/quickstart#build-bento-for-deployment)_`.
+Here's an example of that process from the :ref:`Tutorial: Intro to BentoML <tutorial-page>`:

 .. code:: yaml